Rocket Pro Navigate: Conducting Rapid Research to Uncover AI Use Cases for Mortgage Brokers

 Evolving the Research Approach

 Legal and Infosec constraints required us to pivot away from our initial research plan: a diary study with ideally 30 participants, recruited by sales and from our broker panel.
-For now, we could have no more than 5 to prevent issues with intellectual property or data breaches.
-These users would also be from firms we had an established research relationship with.
+We could have no more than 7 to prevent issues with intellectual property or data breaches.
+These users would also be recruited as a micro-community, being from firms with which the product manager had experience conducting rapid research with.

 Click to enlarge image